SAP-docs/preview.developer.concur.com/src/api-guides/ess-guide.markdown

 This connection is achieved via the Authentication Admin tool within your entity and then making an API request to exchange the Request token for an Access Token that is valid only for your entity (i.e., company-level token/JWT).

-* Company Admin to navigate to **Administration > Company > Authentication Admin** page.
+1. Company Admin navigates to the **Administration > Company > Authentication Admin** page.
-* Select the **Company Request Token** link and on this page, enter your client_id in the App ID field and submit.
+2. Select the **Company Request Token** link and on this page, enter your `client_id` in the App ID field and submit.
-* A dialog box appears displaying the Company UUID and the Company Request Token (Username and Password).
+3. A dialog box appears displaying the Company UUID and the Company Request Token (Username and Password).
-* Use these info to obtain a Company JWT/token with the help of our Auth API (Password grant type).
+4. Use these info to obtain a Company JWT/token with the help of our Auth API (Password grant type).
 The API steps to obtain this JWT are detailed on the Company Request Token page.

   More information on the [Company Request Tool](/api-reference/authentication/company-refresh-tool.html) page.